 - The name and date of the conference or workshop at which you will be presenting the poster

-There are just two conditions imposed on this funding.
+There are two conditions of this funding.

-- you must agree to let IGS borrow your poster, should they ever ask, for their displays at Open Days etc. This second condition means that by accepting this funding you agree to bring the poster back to Edinburgh from the conference and to keep it, displaying it in the Forum if possible.
+- You must agree to let IGS borrow your poster, should they ever ask, for their displays at Open Days etc. This second condition means that by accepting this funding you agree to bring the poster back to Edinburgh from the conference and to keep it, displaying it in the Forum if possible.

 Once you receive notification that your poster printing has been approved for funding, please contact Kings Buildings Copy Centre to have your poster printed and quote the EIT number you will have received from IGS, this is so we can arrange payment for your poster.